20Tauri/DoxyDoxygen/README.md

                ]
            }

-           // You don't have to be exhautive.
+           // You don't have to be exhaustive.
            // If no rule match, 'block_layout_default' is considered ]
    }